dbazile/s3-index.html/README.md

 > Simple directory browser for an S3 bucket.

-## How to use?
+## Usage

-Just drop `index.html` in the root of the bucket.
-If you need to configure things, jump down to the top of the `script` tag to this section:
+Edit this section of `index.html`, then just drop the file in the root of your bucket:

 ```